iwanders/vpn_infrastructure/README.md

 # vpn_infrastructure

+> :warning: All these Dockerfiles use super old versions, just use it as a reference.

 This repository contains helper scripts I created to help setup my VPN infrastructure.
 My goal was to be able to reach a local server behind a residential router from my [road warriors][road_warrior].